FSANZ sent back to pregnancy warning drawing board

 "Applying three mandated colours, instead of the prevailing contrast requirements consistent with the Food Code, would set an unnecessary and pointless precedent costing punters an extra $400 million, with more ongoing costs to facilitate the reprinting of the more expensive labels.

-"For consumers of beers provided by the three major brewers (CUB, Lion and Coopers), the additional costs of just one colour change under the FSANZ model would, conservatively, be $30 million.
-They've sought to mandate three colours.
+"For consumers of beers provided by the three major brewers (CUB, Lion and Coopers), the additional costs of the colour change under the FSANZ model would, conservatively, be $30 million.

 "It is also clear that FSANZ had strayed a long way from its bureaucratic bailiwick in trying to recast the pregnancy warning as a health warning.